the many people who took the time to take photographs along the

 Central, which later on became Penn Central and finally passed onto Conrail.

-when the NYC started to divert freight traffic south of Lake Erie and
+NYC started to divert freight traffic south of Lake Erie and

 continued under Penn Central and Conrail control.
 Unfortunately for